Make Your Votes Count – Keep in Mind Your End Goal

 With all of this said, there will be times when it makes sense to deviate from this path.
 As I said, it’s almost always more important to keep a strong ally than to worry about whether they are weak or strong.
 And sometimes there are strategic reasons to get rid of a strong person early in the game or a weak one later.

 One of the most important points to remember is that in the end, you want to be better thought of than the people left with you in the final three.
 If the jury compares you and somebody they like or respect more, you’re going to lose.
 With some juries, you want to be the most liked; with others, the most respected.
-In a recent example, Woo was never going to be the most respected player when he faced Tony, and that jury was simply not going to go solely with being a likeable guy.
+Using Cagayan as an example, Woo was never going to be the most respected player when he faced Tony, and that jury was simply not going to go solely with being a likeable guy.